5 Reasons Why Everyone Should Volunteer

 - Category: Mais Caminhos and the communities in Rio de Janeiro

-From the start, volunteering has been a hot topic of discussion in both the past and the present.
-The fact that it is a job that includes no monetary benefits is a spicy subject in itself because why would anyone in their right mind would want to work for free?
+From the start, being a volunteer has been a hot topic of discussion in both the past and the present.
+The fact that it is a job that includes no monetary benefits is a spicy subject in itself because why would anyone in their right mind want to work for free?

 I did, and so do many other people.

 Even though the work of volunteers has been praised throughout the world, there is still somewhat of a negative attitude that surrounds it.
 The media’s portrayal of volunteering often describes it as “exploitation”, “a waste of time” and “another voluntourism program”, which therefore would make it hard for any of us to think of any positive attributes it may bring, but after personally taking part in an impressive volunteer program that Caminhos Language Centre offers, I have realized the important role that volunteering plays for me and society.

 These are my five reasons why you should be a volunteer at some stage of your life.

 1. It is definitely less stressful than a “normal” job

 I’m sure you can think of the countless times that you have lost hours of sleep from all the stress-induced tossing and turning brought upon by your “normal job”.
 It could be about how you may have said the wrong thing to your boss, or how you left an assignment till the last minute.
 The unfortunate reality is that it can sometimes start to feel like even though you are getting a paycheque at the end of each month, you just can’t seem to catch a break.